Electric Vehicles in Winter

-If you have an all-electric vehicle, upgrading to a level 2 charger will speed your charging and can also enhance your ability to preheat while still plugged in to save range.
+If you have an all-electric vehicle, upgrading to a level 2 charger will speed your charging and can also enhance your ability to preheat while plugged-in to preserve driving range.

 For DC fast charging in winter, some EVs may have preconditioning systems that warm up the battery when you approach a fast charging stop.
 For example, if you are on a Tesla road trip including a stop at one of their Supercharger DC fast chargers be sure to use the built-in vehicle navigation system as it will automatically precondition the battery prior to a Supercharging session.

 Driving Range Tips